WV Local Technical Assistance Program

 CAT - COW POSITION

-Exhale to move into the cat position, drawing your belly into your spine and rounding your back toward the ceiling, drop your head to relax the muscles in your upper back and neck.
+Cat Pose: Exhale, drawing your belly into your spine and rounding your back toward the ceiling.
+Drop your head to relax the muscles in your upper back and neck.

 PLANK